AustralianBioCommons/ables/processes.md

           <b>Project bioinformatics lead role:</b>
           <ol>
             <li>Notify the AUstralian BioCommons when you are ready to close your project.</li>
-            <li>Make sure all project data is archived as the project stroage will be released.</li>
+            <li>Make sure all project data is archived as the project storage will be released.</li>
             <li>Make sure all workflows are registered at <a>workflowhub</a> and well documented so they are findable.</li>
             <li>Report the project outcomes to the Australian BioCommons.</li>
           </ol>